glouppe/info8006-introduction-to-ai/lecture5.md

 ## Example 1

 - Variables: $\text{Burglar}$, $\text{Earthquake}$, $\text{Alarm}$, $\text{JohnCalls}$, $\text{MaryCalls}$.
-- Network topology from "causal" knowledge:
+- The network topology can be defined from domain knowledge:
     - A burglar can set the alarm off
     - An earthquake can set the alaram off
     - The alarm can cause Mary to call